grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 | `text`    | Custom body text to override the default guide text.                        | no       |
 | `button`  | Custom button copy to override the default guide button copy.               | no       |

-If you don't set custom title, text, and button values, the guide introduction screen will use the following default text:
+If you don't set custom title, text, and button values, the guide introduction screen uses the following default text:

 ![Grot guide introduction screen with default copy](https://grafana.com/media/docs/writers-toolkit/grot-guide.png)